Evidence-Based

 For this part of the treatment, there are different service settings for programs available.
 Only a licensed professional will be able to tell a patient how to proceed.
 For instance, residential or inpatient treatment requires the patient to stay in the clinic until the end of the program.
 It is a recommended option for those who need medical attention 24/7.
 And it is especially beneficial to those who have higher chances of relapse.
 Nonetheless, in most cases, the patient must meet the diagnostic criteria for it, so it’s not for everyone.

 Another treatment program option is outpatient treatment, and there are different “intensities” for it.
 For this program, the patient gets to stay home for it, and they only need to go to the facility for sessions of treatment that they partake in.
-One of the choices is partial hospitalization program (PHP), which requires almost daily visits, and it might take many hours.
-The intensive outpatient program (IOP), another alternative, is less demanding, and sessions might be shorter for it.
+One of the choices is a partial hospitalization program (PHP), which requires almost daily visits, and it might take many hours.
+The intensive outpatient program (IOP) is a less demanding alternative, and sessions might be shorter for it.

 Factors To Consider During Medical Detox